Aaron-Lea/Chat_ROOM/README.md

 - Chat page supports flushing the messages all the time

 #####The Server
--check the account and password whether they match or not -flush the chat client sign In signal all the time -flush the messages all the time
+- check the account and password whether they match or not
+- flush the chat client sign In signal all the time
+- flush the messages all the time